Tikal Temple I: Modern history

-Tikal was discovered in 1848.
+Tikal was re-discovered in 1848.
 In 1877 various pieces were looted from the major temples at Tikal, including pieces of Temple I. Alfred P. Maudslay first mapped the centre of Tikal in 1881–1882, marking the five major temples on his sketch, including Temple I, although he named the major temples alphabetically, ranging from A through to E. Teoberto Maler carried out the first topographical survey of the site in 1895, naming Temple I as the "First Great Temple".
 Alfred Tozzer carried out another survey in 1911 and generally followed Maler's naming conventions; it was he who abbreviated the name to Temple I.

 In 1955, the University of Pennsylvania began its Tikal Project, carrying out archaeological investigations of the ruins and preparing them to be opened for tourism, which included work on Temple I and Temple II.
 The project was overseen by Aubrey Trik and George Guillemin.
-The tomb under the temple was not discovered until 1962, by Aubrey Trik of the University of Pennsylvania.
+The tomb under the temple was not discovered until 1962, by Trik.
 The work on Temple I lasted until 1964.

 In 1986 the Proyecto Nacional Tikal (PRONAT) carried out repairs to cracks in the roof of the temple.

 As part of the 2012 phenomenon, modern Maya held a fire ceremony on 21 December 2012 at dawn in the main plaza in front of the temple.
 Guatemalan and foreign priests led the ceremony, asking for unity, peace and the end of discrimination and racism, with the hope that the new cycle that begins will be a "new dawn" for them.
 About 3,000 people participated in the event.